What is Ruby by the Bay?

 When do tickets go on sale?

-Do I really HAVE to get there by 5pm on Friday?
+Do I really HAVE to be there by 5pm on Friday for kickoff?

 Yeah, you really do.
-Teams will be chosen right around that time and you’ll spend dinner meeting with your team, chatting about your projects, and getting your environments aligned.
+Teams will be chosen right around that time and you’ll spend remainder of the time meeting with your team, chatting about your projects, and getting your environments aligned.
 We’ve found the event is most successful, with the most buy-in, when teams are a cohesive bunch from the beginning.